-(vii) Passing the NCLEX examination in another state;
+(vi) Passing the NCLEX examination in another state; or

-(viii) Graduation from a post-licensure nursing education program in the United States.
+(vii) Graduation from a post-licensure nursing education program in the United States.

 (g) Use of documented legal name for licensure.
 Documents which may be submitted to document a legal name change include birth certificate, marriage license, court order or decree.